Afterlife (video game): Gameplay

-Most buildings in the afterlife produce Vibes, which are a measure of how buildings affect one another.
+Most buildings in the afterlife produce vibes, which are a measure of how buildings affect one another.
 Buildings can either produce "good vibes" or "bad vibes".
 Fate structures need to be under the appropriate type of vibe (good in Heaven, bad in Hell) in order to evolve into larger and more efficient structures.

 As Demiurge, the player receives a yearly paycheque from The Powers That Be.
 The amount received is based on a number of factors, such as the number of souls that passed through the gates of the afterlife in that year.

 The player's afterlife is staffed by angels (in Heaven) and demons (in Hell).
 At first, all workers are imported and must commute from other afterlives, which quickly becomes expensive.
 The costs can be lowered by building Topias to house workers in the player's afterlife, making the commute unnecessary.
 Employment costs can be further reduced by building training centers, which train processed souls to become angels and demons.

 Balance can be done in two ways.
 The first, the Micromanager, allows the player to browse a specific structure and adjust its balance level for free unless the player decides to lock the structure, in which case a maintenance fee is charged yearly.
 The balance level is measured in a grayscale bar, with the two extremes dedicating to research (permanent souls) or production (temporary souls).
 The Macromanager, on the other hand, allows the player to balance manually or automatically all fate structures of a specific virtue/sin simultaneously.

 "Bad Things", which are akin to natural disasters, occur at random.
 Each one can be repelled by one of the Special Buildings that are granted as rewards for reaching population milestones.
 Bad Things can be disabled via an in-game menu.
 However, doing so decreases the player's soul rate by half.

 Like most god games, Afterlife is open-ended and does not have set conditions for winning.
 There are, however, a few definite ways of losing the game.
-These include having an excessive number of unemployed workers (leading to an all-out war between Heaven and Hell), staying too deep in debt for too long, and the Planet's population being wiped out by either nuclear warfare or an asteroid event.
+These include having an excessive number of unemployed workers (leading to an all-out war between Heaven and Hell), staying too deep in debt for too long (wherein the Surfers of the Apocalypso appear to destroy everything), and the Planet's population being wiped out by either nuclear warfare or an asteroid event.

 Development

-Lead designer Michael Stemmle said the idea for the game came as he played SimCity, combined with a fascination for creating an organized afterlife "that tickled my bone ever since I read Dante's Inferno".
-In what he attributed to LucasArts being "a rather experimental studio at the time", his pitch was approved and a team of 20 people would then work on the game.
-Stemmle wanted in particular to go "whole hog goofy" by not having a setting trapped to reality, full of satirical descriptions and pun-based names.
-He found Hell to be easier to design, as "ironic punishments are dime a dozen", leading him to find Heaven more creatively rewarding.